unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 ## Smuggler
 You make your living sneaking illegal goods past Authority checkpoints.
-You’re good with your tongue, and even better in a cockpit.
+You're good with your tongue, and even better in a cockpit.

 Skill Proficiencies: Pilot.
-Choose 1 from [Stealth, Charm, Diplomacy] Tool Proficiencies: Navigator’s Tools
+Choose 1 from [Stealth, Charm, Diplomacy] Tool Proficiencies: Navigator's Tools

 **Skills of the Trade**.
 You know how to hide things on a ship so they cannot be found.
 You also know where to look when trying to find hidden contraband.

 ## Detective

-You’ve had a successful career in law enforcement.
-You’ve decided to go freelance since the private sector tends to pay better.
+You've had a successful career in law enforcement.
+You've decided to go freelance since the private sector tends to pay better.

 Skill Proficiencies: Investigation.
-Choose 1 from [Insight, Perception, History] Tool Proficiencies: Choose 1 from [Disguise Kit, Tinker’s Tools, Medkit]
+Choose 1 from [Insight, Perception, History] Tool Proficiencies: Choose 1 from [Disguise Kit, Tinker's Tools, Medkit]

 **Well Connected**.
 You still have contacts in CommSec, and your reputation usually helps you get out of tight spots.
 CommSec officers are more likely to share privileged information not available to most civilians.

 ## Marine

-You’ve spent some time in the military.
+You've spent some time in the military.
 You have been trained by the best of the best, and are a war hardened veteran.

 Skill Proficiencies: Physique.
 Choose 1 from [Toughness, Intimidation, Medic] Tool Proficiencies: Medkit